rawiriblundell/linux_speedrun/README.md

 ### Potential approaches

 * If tools like `mkdir` and `chmod` are present, then standalone scripts can be made, `$PATH` adjusted etc
-* Otherwise, scripts can be made an invoked with an interpreter e.g. `ksh myscript`
+* Otherwise, scripts can be made and invoked with an interpreter e.g. `ksh myscript`
 * For a completely different option, these could be written as functions into files and then sourced
     * e.g. Save all files with a `.func` extension and then load them with `source *.func`
     * This gives the benefit of not having to call an interpreter, and is a simple bootstrap should you restart your session for whatever reason

 ## Log of commands

 ### `cled`

 The first tool I created was `cled`, which simply wraps `cat`.

+What's with the name?  "`c`ommand`l`ine `ed`itor".
+Because "`s`hell `ed`itor", or "`s`imple `ed`itor" was
+taken, and "`sh`ell `i`nput `t`ext" didn't seem appropriate, despite its truthiness :)

 ** WARNING: ** Note that this does not test for existing files, nor does it prompt for overwrites!